compoundingeffects/bigpictureschool/astrophysics.md

 Here's a fascinating challenge: we can't visit stars or galaxies.
 So how do scientists study them?
 The answer is light — or more precisely, *electromagnetic radiation*, which includes not just visible light but also radio waves, X-rays, infrared, and more.
 Everything from a distant star reaches us as some form of this radiation, and it carries a surprising amount of information.

 The color and intensity of light from a star can reveal its temperature.
-The way that light is stretched or compressed tells us whether the star is moving toward or away from us — the same reason an ambulance siren sounds higher-pitched as it approaches and lower-pitched as it drives away.
-This is called the *Doppler effect*.
+The way that light from a star is stretched or compressed tells us whether the star is moving toward or away from us.
+This is called the Doppler effect — the same phenomenon that makes an ambulance siren sound higher-pitched as it approaches and lower-pitched as it drives away.
+Just as the siren's pitch shifts with motion, the color of a star's light shifts depending on whether the star is moving toward us or away from us.

 Even more remarkably, every chemical element absorbs and emits light at very specific colors, creating a kind of unique barcode.
 By analyzing these "spectral lines" in starlight, scientists can tell exactly what a distant star is made of, even from billions of miles away.